 Always call 911 first!
-Then call the local utility company immediately after to report any damage, leaks or any other natural gas incident.
+Then call the local utility company immediately to report any damage, leaks, or other natural gas incidents.
 If gas is leaking, immediately evacuate areas where gas is present.
-Keep people and traffic away and remove any sources of ignition (open flames, turn off engines /equipment, radios, etc.) around the area of the damaged line until first responders and local utility company personnel arrive (key numbers listed at front of book).
+Keep people and traffic away and remove any ignition sources (open flames, turn off engines /equipment, radios, etc.) around the area of the damaged line until first responders and local utility company personnel arrive.

 Don't try to repair a damaged or broken natural gas line by covering, crimping, bending, or otherwise restricting the flow.
 Don't touch a plastic pipe that is leaking.
-A spark from static electricity on plastic pipe could become an ignition source.
-All repairs must be made by the local natural gas provider.
-Any time pipe is dented, or the wrap is scraped the local natural gas provider will need to inspect it before it is buried or covered with fill.
+A spark from static electricity on a plastic pipe could become an ignition source.
+The local natural gas provider must make all repairs.
+Any time pipe is dented, or the wrap is scraped, the local natural gas provider will need to inspect it before it is buried or covered with fill.
 Even if the pipe is just nicked or bent, leave it exposed so the local natural gas provider can inspect it and make any necessary repairs.
 Care should be taken to avoid breaking the small wires located on or near natural gas pipelines.
-Companies with buried pipelines use different types of wires, some are for locating plastic pipelines and others are necessary to monitor steel pipelines for proper protection from corrosion.
-If the wire is broken, call the local utility so repairs can be made to damaged facilities
+Companies with buried pipelines use different types of wires, some are for locating plastic pipelines, and others are necessary to monitor steel pipelines for proper protection from corrosion.
+If the wire is broken, call the local utility so repairs can be made to the damaged facilities